arduino/docs-content/content/hardware/03.nano/boards/nano-rp2040-connect/datasheet/datasheet.md

 ### Power Tree
 ![Power Tree of Arduino Nano RP2040 Connect Topology](assets/nanoRP2040PowerTree.png)

 The Nano RP2040 Connect can be powered by either the Micro USB port (J1) or alternatively via VIN on JP2.
 An onboard buck converter provides 3V3 to the RP2040 microcontroller and all other peripherals.
-Additionally, the Nano RP2040 Connect also has an internal 1V8 regulator.
+Additionally, the RP2040 also has an internal 1V8 regulator.

 ## Board Operation
 ### Getting Started - IDE